Wasting Light: Background

 Butch Vig produced Wasting Light with the band.

 After the Echoes, Silence, Patience & Grace tour ended in 2008, Foo Fighters went to Grandmaster Recorders in Hollywood to record a new album, but abandoned recording to take a break.
 They later rerecorded two of the songs, "Wheels" and "Word Forward", for their 2009 Greatest Hits album.
-The recording reunited frontman Dave Grohl with producer Butch Vig, who had worked with Grohl's band Nirvana on their breakthrough album Nevermind (1991).
+The recording reunited frontman Dave Grohl with musician and producer Butch Vig, who had worked with Grohl's band Nirvana on their breakthrough album Nevermind (1991).

 Grohl wanted to create an album that would "define" Foo Fighters, as he felt Back in Black defined AC/DC or the Black Album defined Metallica: "It might not be their best album, but it's the one people identify the band with the most ...
 You take all of the things that people consider your band's signature characteristics and just amplify them and make one simple album with that."
 He hired Vig for the project as he felt Vig was skilled at "trimming all the fat and making sense of it all".

-On tour in 2010 with Them Crooked Vultures, Grohl developed songs and recorded demos, which he took to Foo Fighters drummer Taylor Hawkins for development.
+On tour in 2010, with Them Crooked Vultures, Grohl developed songs and recorded demos, which he took to Foo Fighters drummer Taylor Hawkins for development.
 The band also saw the return of guitarist Pat Smear as a permanent member; Smear had left Foo Fighters after the release of The Colour and the Shape (1997), but had been part of the touring band since 2006.

-Instead of recording the album in a modern studio, Grohl decided to record in his garage in Encino, Los Angeles.
-Grohl said: "There's poetry in being the band that can sell out Wembley but also makes a record in a garage.
-Why go into the most expensive studio with the biggest producer and use the best state-of-the-art equipment?
-Where's the rock'n'roll in that?"
-Grohl felt it was a way to make an innovative "primal sounding" record, subvert expectations, and "make records the way we used to fucking make records".

 "I get to [Dave Grohl's] house and the first thing he says is, 'I really wanna do this in my garage.'
 So we went downstairs and set up a snare drum.
 I said, 'Well, it sounds really loud and trashy, but I don't see why we can't do it.'
 Then he said he wanted to record on tape with no computers.
 That threw me for a loop; I've made lots of records that way, just not for the last 10 years.
 But Dave really wanted it to be about the sound and the performance.
 They'd just played some shows at Wembley Stadium, and he told me, 'We've gotten so huge, what's left to do?
 We could go back to 606 and make a big, slick, super-tight record just like the last one.
 Or we could try to capture the essence of the first couple of Foo Fighters records.'"